Doctoral theses written by INSS members

 Introduction: Despite an increasing awareness of the importance of spirituality in mental health contexts, it is often still a neglected dimension within practice.
 Some researchers have identified a ‘religiosity gap’ highlighting a lack of understanding and addressing of service users’ spiritual needs by mental healthcare providers.
 In addition, much existing research on spirituality and health focuses on clinical outcomes rather than exploring the relationship between spirituality and mental health and recovery from the perspectives of those who experience mental health issues.
 This research project aims to address this gap in knowledge and the research question: What is the role of spirituality in mental health and recovery.
 It does this in two stages.
 First, exploring the experiences of spirituality among adults with mental health difficulties through a qualitative systematic review.
 Second, using a narrative methodology to explore the role of spirituality in 30 stories of people who have current or previous experiences of mental health difficulties, focussing specifically on the way people use spirituality to find meaning in their experiences and how this process develops over time.

 Methods/Methodology: A qualitative research design has been chosen as it can illuminate understanding of lived experiences and bring comprehensive insight into complex areas such as spirituality.
 Study 1: Qualitative Systematic review.
 An electronic search of seven databases was conducted along with searching bibliographies and forward-referencing of all eligible studies, hand-searching journal contents pages and expert consultation.
 Thirty-eight published studies were identified which met the inclusion criteria.
-Study 2: Narrative Interview Study A narrative methodology was chosen.
+Study 2: Narrative Interview Study.
 After obtaining ethical approval, a purposive sampling method was used to recruit 30 adult participants within non-NHS settings.
 Participants were interviewed for on average an hour to an hour and a half using narrative interviews.
+They were asked to share their personal experiences of spirituality, mental health and recovery.
+A pluralistic emergent narrative thematic analysis approach was developed to explore superordinate themes of: Meaning making, Psychospiritual development and Spiritual connection.

 Email: Katja.Milner@nottingham.ac.uk